Principles: Involuntary Mental Health Treatment

 - Attempts to confine individuals in a county jail based on mental health condition or civil commitment.

-- Increased access to voluntary mental health treatment and community supports that enable individuals to live in the community and avoid institutionalization.
+- Increased access to voluntary, equitable, and culturally responsive mental health treatment and community supports that enable individuals to live in the community and avoid institutionalization.

-- Ensuring people in facilities receive humane, effective, client-centered, culturally competent care and treatment services with adequate staffing levels.
+- Ensuring people in facilities receive humane, effective, client-centered, culturally responsive care and treatment services with adequate staffing levels.

 - Treatment in the least restrictive environment that is most protective of personal dignity and privacy.

-- Development of appropriate community services and supports for patients transferring out of state hospitals.
+- Development of appropriate community services and supports for patients transferring out of state hospitals and IMDs.

 - Protecting personal rights of people in facilities with any psychiatric diagnosis or commitment status.
 Personal rights include, but are not limited to, the right to: freedom from abuse and neglect; confidential communications with an attorney or patients’ rights advocate; reasonable access to confidential telephone calls, mail, education, social interaction, personal visits, religious freedom and practice, recreation, medical treatment; and informed consent to medical or psychiatric treatment, including the right to refuse treatment.